 “Boring.”
 Ron slouched in his seat.
 “Wake me when it’s over, okay?”

 Both Jason and Ron agreed that today’s English class was very interesting.
 Mr. Lyon talked about the history of contractions.
-Jason found this discussion worth the fifty minutes devoted to this class.
-He made notes, including one to look this topic up on the internet.
+Jason found this discussion worth the fifty minutes devoted to the subject.
+He made notes, including one to look it up on the internet and read more about it.

 With the exception of his Photography class the rest of the day was same-as same-as; in other words, just like any typical day for someone in the second semester of ninth grade at Hillcrest High School.
 In Photography Mr. Hunter called each of the students to his desk and talked to them to find out what photographs they had taken and how they were going to use them for the poster project.
 He also collected the topic descriptions, something that Jason had forgotten was due.
 He wrote something by hand that he felt would be adequate and had it finished, including a copy for himself, by the time Mr. Hunter called him to talk to him about his project.